The Campbell Street

 The Campbell Street Story is the collective story of the people who lived in the corridor, and also the people who lived elsewhere but whose daily lives were centered on Campbell Street.
 The Campbell Street Corridor was the center of much of African American life and culture in Camden.
 It was on Campbell Street that the city’s African American children and teens were educated at the Jackson Schools – both the public elementary and public high school.
 Children whose parents chose to send them to private school were educated at Browning Home Mather Academy on Campbell Street or the Camden Second Presbyterian Church School just a few blocks away.

 The African American Methodists attended Trinity United Methodist Church (now Camden First United Methodist Church) just around the corner on DeKalb Street.
-The Baptists worshipped at Mt.
+The Baptists worshiped at Mt.
 Moriah, two blocks away from Campbell on Broad Street.
 The Presbyterians ventured the three blocks away from Campbell to attend Camden Second Presbyterian Church on Market Street.

 Many of Camden’s African American entrepreneurs and professionals owned businesses in the bustling downtown business district two blocks from Campbell Street.

 When a loved one’s journey on earth ended, many African American families turned to Collins Funeral Home on the corner of Campbell and DeKalb Streets for the help with the final rites.
 Solemn funeral processions wound their way to Cedars Cemetery for interment in the historic African American cemetery, among generations of their Camden fore bearers.